But there’s a tremendous amount of value in leaning in and perfecting the finer details.

 While at night, the lack of sunlight (blue light) leads to an increase in the production and release of melatonin, which signals to the body that it’s time to sleep.

-Color is a powerful force.
+Color Psychology is a powerful force.
 And while it can be leveraged in a variety of situations, it’s especially powerful in the hands of an ethical marketer, entrepreneur, or business owner.

 And when studied in the context of marketing, it explains how various colors impact the way people perceive brands and their products.

 Here are some different ways color makes an impact:

 While every person has their own affinity for particular shades, there are biological attachments to each color that have a much bigger impact than personal taste.

 You’ll see color used in almost every area of a business, including logo, storefront, uniforms, websites, social profiles, advertisements, product packaging, etc.

 Colors can be masculine or feminine, serious or playful, affordable or luxurious, classic or modern, mature or youthful, subdued or noisy…the list goes on.

-When choosing colors for your brand, you’ll generally select two to three colors (though it’s possible to have one or even four).
-These colors should be selected to align with your brand personality and target customer.
 One color will act as a base color – this is your primary color choice – and then the other one or two colors will be accent colors.
-They should complement the base color and give you flexibility in your designs and SEO.
+One can understand more with the help of a color wheel.

 The combination of colors you use in your marketing is known as a color scheme – and there are a few different kinds:

 We’ll go into more detail on specific colors and the meaning behind them in the following section on the psychology of common colors.

 While Google and other search engines don’t technically have a line of code in their algorithms that address color, they do respond to the indirect results of color choice.